Today’s guest is Annette Whittenberger. Listen to her story of overcoming PTSD symptoms.

 Mil to Mil, PTSD, and more

 In the interview, we talked about a number of topics.
 She and her husband have been married for 20 years and for her whole military career.
 After being married for a year and being in the Army for less than a year her daughter was born.
-She talked about being 23 in a foreign country (Germany) and having to grow up real fast as she raised her daughter and both her and her husband continued to serve on active duty.
+She talked about being 23 in a foreign country (Germany) and having to grow up real fast as she raised her daughter and both she and her husband continued to serve on active duty.
 Two years later her son was born.
 She was lucky to find two great nannies to take care of her daughter that made it easier to leave her behind and go back to work.
 They moved back to the states when her son was three months old.

-She deployed Iraq and Afghanistan while serving in the Army.
+She deployed to Iraq and Afghanistan while serving in the Army.
 She attributes her Post Traumatic Stress Disorder not only to the experience of being overseas but also having to deal with being assaulted when she was a cadet at training.
 When she expressed her story to others some people didn’t believe her and it taught her to be tough and stuff the emotions she was feeling.
 17 years of stuffing her feelings and dealing with going overseas eventually became a breaking point.
 Her blog gives her an opportunity to share experiences and help others.
 Another great resource to get mental health help is BetterHelp.com.

 You can learn more about Annette at her blog: